Dow caps volatile October with worst weekly finish since March

 “We are facing potential virus fears increasing, plus no stimulus — that equals weakening earnings expectations and lower stock prices."

-Though the markets were previously propped up by a massive spending effort from Congress, GOP efforts to reach a stimulus deal with Congressional Democrats have failed.
+Though the markets were previously buoyed by massive federal stimulus spending, Congress is unlikely to advance another rescue package passed before the election.
 The Republican-controlled Senate adjourned until Nov.
-9, signaling to investors that businesses and households would have to wait weeks and possibly months for another rescue package from Washington.
+9, signaling that businesses and households would have to wait weeks and possibly months for more aid.

-The delayed funds for desperate households and struggling businesses is amplified by the surge in new infections in every part of the country.
-Rising positivity rates and hospitalizations have raised concerns that local governments will be compelled to close businesses and issue stay-at-home orders in an urgent effort to suppress the spread of the virus.
-Without the safety net of heavy spending from Congress, investors are expressing fears that the fragile economic recovery will stumble.
+The delayed funds for desperate households and struggling businesses is amplified by the surge in new infections and the growing possibility that local governments might again resort to issuing stay-at-home orders to suppress the spread of the virus, jeopardizing the fragile economic recovery.

 The election adds to the uncertainty.
 For months Republicans have insisted on a smaller aid package, and the two parties have remained deadlocked.
 House Democrats passed a $2.2 trillion version earlier this month, over GOP opposition.
-Investors will have to game-out how various outcomes might further delay or fast-track an eventual stimulus or alter its size.
+Investors will have to game out how various outcomes might further delay or fast-track an eventual stimulus or alter its size.

-“If we see a blue wave, this could certainly alter the path of negotiations given the leverage Democrats will have going into 2021 and the increased prospects for a robust stimulus plan during Biden’s first 100 days as president,” said Nicole Tanenbaum, partner and chief investment strategist, at Chequers Financial Management.
+“If we see a blue wave, this could certainly alter the path of negotiations given the leverage Democrats will have going into 2021 and the increased prospects for a robust stimulus plan during Biden’s first 100 days as president,” said Nicole Tanenbaum, partner and chief investment strategist at Chequers Financial Management.
 Conversely, she said, a GOP-controlled Senate could be less willing to negotiate with a Democratic president, ultimately leading to a smaller spending bill.

 “Trying to anticipate President Trump’s actions or reactions has been fool’s work for four years,” said Michael Farr, president of Farr, Miller & Washington.
-“If he becomes a lame duck or if he is reelected he faces a future no longer concerned with reelection.”
+“If he becomes a lame duck or if he is reelected, he faces a future no longer concerned with reelection.”

-In a Biden win, Farr speculates that a rescue package wouldn’t arrive until after his inauguration but that it would be “a big one.”
-If Trump is reelected, it’s likely Congress would settle a deal in December but it would be smaller than what House Speaker Nancy Pelosi (D-Calif..) would want, he said.
-And in yet a third scenario, in which Trump is a lame duck president, Congress could pass a smaller package in December followed by a new spending proposal in the new year.
+If Biden wins, Farr suspects that a rescue package would not arrive until after the inauguration but that it would be “a big one.”
+If Trump wins, he said, Congress would likely reach a deal in December, though it probably would be smaller than what House Speaker Nancy Pelosi (D-Calif.) would want.
+In a third scenario, in which Trump is a lame-duck president, Congress could pass a smaller package in December followed by a new spending proposal in the new year.

 “Markets hate surprises,” Farr said, “and almost anyway you look at it, the next week and months to follow have a higher than average chance of seeing a make-you-jump event.”